championballer/LFmT/git/README.md

 3. When you've staged all the files you want, you make a commit, and that's when the files are actually added to your Git repository.
 4. Then, when you next make a change to any of those files, they're treated as "modified" again.
 You can stage and commit the files again to save a new version of them.
 And the cycle repeats.

+Topics covered:
+1. Basic commands
+2. Remote repos
+3. How to push and pull to remote repos
+4. Remote repos on the same machine
+5.